SCOREC/meshFields/docs/pumiFieldNotes.md

   }
 ```

-- A cavity operator could work as follows:
+- A cavity operator could work as follows:  <div id='subsection-id-42'/>
   - ghosting is used, instead of migration, to guarantee that all needed cavity entities are on-process
     - multiple layers may be needed depending on the definition of the cavity
       (e.g., conservative field transfer with mesh intersection)